monktastic/evil/index.md

 Imagine you witness someone misbehaving—anything from cutting in line to a full-blown atrocity.

-If your mind were free of evil, you would literally see yourself in them—indeed, in everyone and everything[^literature]—and be incapable of feeling contempt or malice.
+If your mind were free of evil, you would literally see yourself in them—indeed, in everyone and everything[^literature]—and be incapable of contempt or malice.
 You would more easily perceive the inner and outer conditions that led to their behavior, which would enable a healthy response; one that would not amplify hostility in the world.
 This is called compassion—_even if it requires violence_[^dalai-lama-gun].
 It _reduces_ evil.

 Evil, on the other hand, alters your very perception, so that you literally see "bad person" and wish to cause harm.
-It might be as innocent as mockery or shaming[^mockery]—but however "well-intentioned," such behavior is subconsciously designed to create *more* enmity and suffering; to increase evil in the world.
+It might be as innocent as mockery or shaming[^mockery]—but however "well-intentioned," such behavior is subconsciously designed to create *more* enmity; to increase evil in the world.
 But this fact will be cleverly hidden from you.
 You will come away feeling righteous; like you "fought evil."

 This self-deception is incredibly difficult to detect in ourselves.
-Yet without seeing it, the true reason for other people's misbehavior remains hidden from us, and we cannot help but exacerbate it.
+Yet without seeing it, the true reason for other people's misbehavior remains forever hidden from us, and we cannot help but exacerbate it.

 If you still harbor the capacity for contempt (and I certainly do), then you are surely leaking evil into the world somewhere, somehow, in some way that you are not yet conscious of.
 The greatest thing you can do for the world is heal the part of you that's enabling this.
 Meditation, psychedelics, trauma work, shadow work, whatever.
 Please don't let it fester.